 The National Association for Family Child Care (NAFCC) sponsors the only nationally recognized accreditation system designed specifically for family child care providers.
 MSDE does not provide state accreditation for family child care, but does offer funding to help providers pay the cost of the accreditation application fee.
 Learn more about the Accreditation Support Fund.

-National Accredited Programs in Maryland
+List of Nationally Accredited Programs in Maryland

 - American Montessori Internationale/USA (AMI/USA)